ranfysvalle02/cnn-transfer-learning/README.md

 * **Shapes:** The geometric outlines of objects.
 * **Colors:** The hue, saturation, and brightness of pixels.

+### Perception: A Philosophical View

+Perception, in its broadest sense, refers to the process of becoming aware or conscious of something through the senses.
+It's a cognitive process that allows us to interpret our surroundings using the data we collect through our senses.
+Philosophically, perception is a complex process involving various stages and components, and it's the primary means through which we experience the world.

+When we see an object, hear a sound, touch a surface, our senses collect raw, unprocessed data.
+This data is then interpreted by our brain, which recognizes patterns, compares them to previous experiences, and constructs a coherent representation of our environment.
+This entire process is perception.

+### Perception in Machine Learning

+When we talk about perception in the context of machine learning, particularly deep learning, we're referring to a model's ability to "understand" or "interpret" input data.
+In the case of a Convolutional Neural Network (CNN) used for image recognition, the initial layers of the network learn to perceive fundamental visual features such as edges, textures, and colors.
+As we move deeper into the network, the layers learn to recognize more complex patterns and structures.

+In the early layers of a CNN, the model learns low-level features (edges, colors, textures), similar to how our eyes first perceive these basic elements in our visual field.
+As the information moves through the network (or our brain), these low-level features are combined and recombined to form higher-level features (shapes, patterns), and eventually objects that we can recognize.

 ## **Leveraging Pre-trained Knowledge**

 Consider a pre-trained CNN model on ImageNet, a massive dataset with millions of images across various categories.
 The initial layers in this model have already learned to identify fundamental features like edges, textures, and patterns.